Hobbies are meant to be enjoyed. And in many cases, turning a hobby into a money-making hobby can enhance the enjoyment level.

 The types of work you’ll do vary by client.
 Some want you to just go through the document and correct grammar, punctuation and sentence structure problems.
 Others will ask you to serve as a consultant, advising them about what works and what doesn’t, and guiding their prose.

-On UpWork, it works the other way around; clients post jobs, which you can sort through and bid on.
-UpWork tends to pay a little better, but it’s harder to score clients when you’re just starting out.
-That makes Fiverr a great choice for beginners.
+On Upwork, it works the other way around; clients post jobs, which you can sort through and bid on.
+Upwork tends to pay a little better, but it’s harder to score clients when you’re just starting out.

-As a proofreader, your job will simply be to notice and correct technical mistakes, like tpyos.
+As a proofreader, your job will simply be to notice and correct technical mistakes, like typos.

 There are more than a few ways to turn your love of photography into a profitable hobby.
 I compiled a list of the seven best ways to make money by taking pictures with your phone, but the one with the biggest upside in terms of both enjoyment and earning potential is stock photography.

 Remember the content boom I noted above, in the entry on editing?
 Well, all that content needs photos to go along with it — and publishers are increasingly turning to stock photo sites to find it.
 In fact, it’s one of the fasting-growing online niches.